aaronparker/aaronparker.github.io/_drafts/fslogix-container-sizing.md

 ## 3rd Party Apps

-The number of applications built on Electron or other platforms that install into the user profile is increasing - here's [a list of 761 apps built using Electron](https://electronjs.org/apps) that users could potentially install into their Profile Container.
+The number of applications built on Electron or other platforms that install into the user profile is increasing.
+Just to give you a little scare - here's [a list of 761 apps built using Electron](https://electronjs.org/apps) that users could potentially install into their Profile Container.
+Application whitelisting can ensure that users can't install unauthorised apps, but whitelisting is not easy.

 ## Container Maintenance